Frequently Asked Questions

 Not at all.
-Why downhills are a little more difficult than you may encounter with traditional alpine skis the Snow Farm terrain is selected to be cross country specific.
+While downhills are a little more difficult than you may encounter with traditional alpine skis, the Snow Farm terrain is selected to be cross country specific.
 You will rarely need to use any alpine techniques such as parallel or wedge turns to navigate your way around our trail system.
 You will only encounter short gentle slopes on our beginner and intermediate terrain.
-All of these slopes have good run outs so often you wont find yourself having to snowplow or slow down at all.
+All of these slopes have good run outs, so often you wont find yourself having to snowplow or slow down at all.

 "I want to go alpine touring, can I use your back country skis?"